asifagaria/bulk-video-reencode/README.md

 This script loops over all the MP4 videos in a directory, removes all the meta data, and set the title meta data based on the filename.
 I used this to clear out the conflicting, incorrect, or non-standard meta data that often appears in videos from various sources.

 ### all-encodes.sh
 This script is just a master script.
-It uses `reset-meta.sh`, `concert-avi.sh` and `convert-mkv.sh` to process an entire directory of videos.
+It uses `reset-meta.sh`, `convert-avi.sh` and `convert-mkv.sh` to process an entire directory of videos.

 ### count-streams.sh